jackyzha0/jackyzha0.github.io/content/posts/communal-computing.md

 Writing software shouldn’t take a degree and many years of training, it should be as simple as making a meal at home or writing a letter to a friend.
 Doing so will lead to a more diverse and resilient internet, with a greater variety of voices and perspectives represented so we may build an internet that works for us.

 Let's make the web feel local and multi-player again.
-Let's LAN the internet again.

 ---